tii-lima/tii-lima/README.md

 - 💞️ I’m looking to collaborate on softwares integrados com IA
 - 📫 How to reach me por e-mail (tii.lima.santos@gmail.com)
 - 😄 Pronouns: Ele/Dele
-- ⚡ Fun fact: Amo bolos confeitados, sobremsas me deixam feliz!
+- ⚡ Fun fact: Sobremsas me deixam feliz!

 <!---
 tii-lima/tii-lima is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.